hashicorp/terraform-provider-google/website/docs/r/dns_managed_zone.html.markdown

 * `id` - an identifier for the resource with format `projects/{{project}}/managedZones/{{name}}`

+* `managed_zone_id` -
+  Unique identifier for the resource; defined by the server.

 * `name_servers` -
   Delegate your managed_zone to these virtual name servers;
   defined by the server

+* `creation_time` -
+  The time that this resource was created on the server.
+  This is in RFC3339 text format.

 ## Timeouts